 I am a friendly and experienced counsellor previously offering 1-1 sessions at Napiers Clinic, Bristo Place in Edinburgh city centre.
-In light of these uncertain times the building I work in is temporarily closed and I will be offering sessions primarily on Skype/Zoom with the option of moving to telephone if desired.
+I'm currently offering sessions primarily on Skype/Zoom with the option of moving to telephone if desired.
 As your counsellor I will offer understanding, acceptance and support wherever you are at.
-I won't offer advice or solutions as I believe that with the right support we can all learn to make better choices about our lives.
+With the right the right support we can all learn to make better choices about our lives.
 Counselling offers the opportunity to gain insight and understanding and supports people to find their voice and their own way forward.

 My main approach to therapeutic work is person centred.
 I'm also influenced by creative therapies and psychodynamic theory and practice.
 Regardless of a counsellor's theoretical background the most important thing is having a good working relationship between counsellor and client.
 I aim to create a warm welcoming space within which you can bring everything you want and need to talk about, especially the things you struggle with or that have not felt heard elsewhere.

 Training, qualifications & experience